The Dickins Insider Guide to Marchmont, Edinburgh

 9am: Time for Breakfast

 We can’t think of a better way to start your day than with a great cup of coffee or tea and breakfast, so here are a few options in and around the Marchmont area.
 First, Brochan (24 Marchmont Crescent) is a welcoming cafe situated just off Marchmont road, who specialises in hearty bowls of porridge.
 There are a range of flavours to choose from as well as seasonal specials.
 Next, Red Box Coffee (2-6 Spottiswoode Road) is a lovely neighbourhood coffee shop to enjoy your first cup of coffee or a tasty brunch.
 Victor Hugo (26/29 Melville Terrace) is another fantastic option for breakfast.
 The continental delicatessen is situated in the picturesque Edinburgh Meadows and serves up a variety of foods and drinks from around Europe.
 The Birchwood (146 Marchmont Road) is located at the top of Marchmont Road and offers a range of scrumptious brunch options as well as various hot drinks.
-Lastly, there’s also the option to enjoy coffee on-the-go at Colbolt Coffee (Police Box, Marchmont Crescent).
+Lastly, to enjoy a hot drink on the go, visit Sam’s Coffee Box (99 Bruntsfield Place)

 10am: Morning Walk through the Meadows or Morning Yoga